liquibase/liquibase/.github/pull_request_template.md

 ## Description

 A clear and concise description of the issue being addressed.
+Additional guidance [here](https://liquibase.jira.com/wiki/spaces/LB/pages/1274904896/How+to+Contribute+Code+to+Liquibase+Core).
 - Describe the actual problematic behavior.
 - Ensure private information is redacted.